azamaulanaaa/selfhost/README.md

 2. **Edit .env**: Open the newly created .env file and populate it with your specific values.
 Pay close attention to the following:

-    - `BASE_DIR`: This should be the absolute path to the root directory of this repository on your system.
-For example, if you cloned the repository to `/home/user/my-services`, then `BASE_DIR=/home/user/my-services`.
     - `TINYAUTH_SECRET`: This is a critical security key.
 It **MUST be exactly 32 characters long**.
 Generate a strong, random hexadecimal string.
       - **Python**: `python -c 'import os; print(os.urandom(16).hex())'` (This generates 32 hex characters)
       - **OpenSSL**: `openssl rand -hex 16` (This generates 32 hex characters)